-Fiber is essential in the diet, but people’s needs vary between individuals.
-Too much fiber can cause bloating, gas, and constipation.
+Too much fiber can cause symptoms such as bloating, gas, and constipation.
+In rare cases, it can cause intestinal blockage.
 Fluids, exercise, and dietary changes may help the body manage more fiber.

-These uncomfortable side effects of excessive fiber can occur when someone eats more than 70 grams (g) of fiber a day.
-This is not uncommon, and it may be more likely in a person following a vegan, whole food, or raw diet.
+Eating too much fiber may be more likely in a person following a vegan, whole food, or raw diet.

-In this article, we look at how much fiber is too much and how to tell when you have eaten it in excess.
-Plus, we look at treatments, and the good sources of fiber to introduce into your diet.
+This article explains what fiber is, how much to eat, how to tell when you have eaten too much, treatments, and good sources of fiber to introduce into a healthful diet.

 Fiber is the indigestible part of plants and carbohydrates.
 Foods like lentils, vegetables, and cereals are high in fiber.